UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 interchange-y-z-concat-Id³ refl refl refl refl = inv right-unit
 ```

-## Quadruple identity types (4-paths)

-### Concatination of four paths.
+## Properties of 4-paths

 The pattern for concatination of 1, 2, and 3-paths continues.
 There are four ways to concatenate in quadruple identity types.
-We name the three non-standard concatenations in quadruple identity types
-i-, j-, and k-concatenation, after the standard names for the quaternions i, j, and k.
+We name the three non-standard concatenations in quadruple identity types i-, j-, and k-concatenation, after the standard names for the quaternions i, j, and k.

+### Concatination of four paths.

-The standard concatination
+#### The standard concatination

 ```agda
 concat-Id⁴ :